-In this section, some acoustic scattering results from temperature fluctuations simulated using the new numerical model are presented.
-Sections III A and III B investigate scattering from periodic and stochastic temperature fluctuations, respectively.
+In this section some acoustic scattering results from temperature fluctuations simulated using the new numerical model are presented.
+Sections A and B investigate scattering from periodic and stochastic temperature fluctuations respectively.
 A secondary aim of this investigation is to predict the performance of multi-frequency SODAR systems.
-To this end the phase coherence of backscatter from temperature fluctuations typical of atmospheric turbulence will be investigated, since this has been shown to affect the performance of the matched-filter post-processing they utilize.21 Modeling temperature fluctuations only is acceptable to give a first insight into this phenomenon, since classical theory asserts that turbulent movement of the medium does not cause backscatter and that the effect of humidity on scattering cross-section is not significant over dry ground (Ref.
-7, Sec.
+To this end the phase coherence of backscatter from temperature fluctuations typical of atmospheric turbulence will be investigated, since this has been shown to affect the performance of the matched-filter post-processing they utilize22.
+Modeling temperature fluctuations only is acceptable to give a first insight into this phenomenon, since classical theory asserts that turbulent movement of the medium does not cause backscatter and that the effect of humidity on scattering cross-section is not significant over dry ground (Ref.
+7 Sec.
 7.1.4).
-The parameters for the homogeneous part of the atmosphere are taken to be22 $T_0 = 288 \text{ K} \approx 15 \,^{\circ}\text{C}$, $\rho_0 = 1.22 \text{ kg/m}^3$, and $c_0 = 340 \text{ m/s}$.
+The parameters for the homogeneous part of the atmosphere are taken to be23 $T_0 = 288$ K ≈ 15 °C, $\rho_0 = 1.22$ kg/m3 and $c_0 = 340$ m/s.

-The grid dimensions were chosen to be $N_x = N_y = N_z$ = 256, so each of the eight 3D double-precision arrays required to store the grid data occupied 128 MB, being 1 GB in total.
-The PML depth and absorption were chosen to be eight layers and 16 Nepers per layer, respectively; this is significantly thinner than used by Cheinet et al.13 but is similar to the configuration recommended by Tabei et al.16 and was found to be a good compromise to give minimum wraparound or reflection at the boundaries of the numerical grid while maximizing the enclosed simulation volume.
-The grid-point spacing Δ_x was 2 cm in all dimensions giving a spatial Nyquist frequency of 8.5 kHz and a modeled volume of $4.8 \text{ m} \times 4.8 \text{ m} \times 4.8 \text{ m}$ within the PMLs.
-This is significantly smaller than the 25 m radius area modeled by Cheinet et al.13 but is still of interest because it is on the order of size of a SODAR "range gate" (the pulse duration divided by the speed of sound), the scattering by each of which is typically treated separately in SODAR post-processing.
+The grid dimensions were chosen to be $N_x = N_y = N_z = 256$, so each of the eight 3D double-precision arrays required to store the grid data occupied 128MB, being 1GB in total.
+The PML depth and absorption were chosen to be 8 layers and 16 Nepers per layer respectively; this is significantly thinner than used by Cheinet et al.13, but is similar to the configuration recommended by Tabei et al.16 and was found to be a good compromise to give minimum wraparound or reflection at the boundaries of the numerical grid while maximizing the enclosed simulation volume.
+The grid-point spacing Δ_x was 2cm in all dimensions giving a spatial Nyquist frequency of 8.5kHz and a modeled volume of 4.8m by 4.8m by 4.8m within the PMLs.
+This is significantly smaller than the 25m radius area modeled by Cheinet et al.13, but is still of interest because it is of the order of size of a SODAR "range gate" (the pulse duration divided by the speed of sound), the scattering by each of which is typically treated separately in SODAR post-processing.

-To satisfy the stability criterion of the k-space method, the time-step duration Δ_t was set at 20 μ s, giving a temporal Nyquist frequency of 25 kHz and a Courant-Friedrichs-Lewy number $c_0\Delta_t/\Delta_x = 0.34$.
-These limits may at first seem quite conservative relative to the excitation pulse center frequency (mostly 1 kHz), but Bragg backscattering effects involve refractive index changes with as little as half the wavelength of the reflected sound, so a temperature fluctuation which reflects at 1 kHz may have a periodicity of around 0.17 m which equates to only 8.5 grid points per oscillation.
-Also, 360 far-field directions were modeled spaced at equal angles over the y = 0 plane.
+To satisfy the stability criterion of the k-space method the time-step duration Δ_t was set at 20 μ s, giving a temporal Nyquist frequency of 25kHz and a Courant-Friedrichs-Lewy number $c_0\Delta_t/\Delta_x=0.34$.
+These limits may at first seem quite conservative relative to the excitation pulse centre frequency (mostly 1kHz), but Bragg backscattering effects involve refractive index changes with as little as half the wavelength of the reflected sound, so a temperature fluctuation which reflects at 1kHz may have a periodicity of around 0.17m which equates to only 8.5 grid points per oscillation.
+360 far-field directions were modeled spaced at equal angles over the y = 0 plane.